-Warm greetings in the precious name of our Lord and saviour Jesus Christ!!!
+Greetings to you all in the loving name of our Lord and Savior Jesus Christ.!!!!

 Rev. John Joseph

 CSI Immanuel Cathedral